CRA Survival Bootcamp

 The members of your security team who will perform the CRA conformity assessment.
 The security team includes technical people like security engineers, senior software engineers and architects and business people like CTOs, VPs and product owners/managers.

-I can do Option 1 (risk assessement) onsite at your premises, if the traveling time is reasonable.
+I can do the first block of the Bootcamp or the Review onsite at your premises, if the traveling time is reasonable.
 We will agree on this before we sign the contract.
 You will pay the full travel costs.
-Options 2 and 3 are always online.

 No, you can't.
 Once you have signed the contract for a bootcamp, you can't cancel it.
 Neither can I. However, we can postpone the bootcamp in mutual agreement.